ashish1170/Terraform/task4/REAME.md

 Security groups to control access to each tier.

-Auto Scaling Groups (ASG) and Launch Templates for frontend (web) and backend (app) servers.
+Auto Scaling Groups (ASG) and Launch Templates for web (frontend) and app (backend) servers.

-Application Load Balancers (ALB) to distribute traffic to web and app servers.
+Application Load Balancers (ALB) to load balance traffic to web and app servers.

-RDS database for data storage, placed in private subnets for security.
+RDS database for storing data, located in private subnets for security.

-This setup ensures high availability, scalability, and security for your application.
+This configuration is for high availability, scalability, and security of your application.

-2. Project Structure
+Project Structure

-The project is organized into a root directory and several module directories.
-Each module is responsible for a specific part of the infrastructure.
+The project has a root directory and a number of module directories.
+The modules handle a particular section of the infrastructure.

-text
-terraform-project/
-├── main.tf                # Root module configuration
-├── variables.tf           # Variable declarations
-├── outputs.tf             # Output definitions
-├── terraform.tfvars       # Variable values
-├── providers.tf           # Provider and backend configuration
-└── modules/
-    ├── vpc/               # VPC and subnets
-    ├── networking/        # Gateways, route tables, NAT ├── security/          # Security groups
-    ├── compute/           # EC2, ASG, launch templates
-    ├── alb/               # Application Load Balancers
-    └── rds/               # RDS database
-Each module contains its own main.tf, variables.tf, and outputs.tf files.
+text terraform-project/ ├── main.tf # Root module configuration ├── variables.tf # Variable declarations ├── outputs.tf # Output definitions ├── terraform.tfvars # Variable values ├── providers.tf # Provider and backend configuration └── modules/ ├── vpc/ # VPC and subnets ├── networking/ # Gateways, route tables, NAT ├── security/ # Security groups ├── compute/ # EC2, ASG, launch templates ├── alb/ # Application Load Balancers └── rds/ # RDS database Each module has its own main.tf, variables.tf, and outputs.tf.

-3. Module Descriptions
+Module Descriptions
 VPC Module:

-Creates a VPC with a specified CIDR block.
+Deploys a VPC with a given CIDR block.

-Creates public subnets for the web tier, private subnets for the app tier, and private subnets for the database tier, all in each specified Availability Zone.
+Deploys public web tier subnets, app tier private subnets, and database tier private subnets, each in each of the given Availability Zones.

-Outputs the VPC ID and subnet IDs for use by other modules.
+Exports the VPC ID and subnet IDs for other modules to use.

 Networking Module:

-Creates an Internet Gateway and attaches it to the VPC.
+Deploys an Internet Gateway and associates it with the VPC.

-Creates Elastic IPs and NAT Gateways in each public subnet.
+Deploys Elastic IPs and NAT Gateways in every public subnet.

 Creates route tables for public and private subnets.

-Associates subnets with the appropriate route tables.
+Maps subnets to corresponding route tables.

 Outputs gateway and route table IDs.

 Security Module:

-Creates security groups for the web, app, and database tiers.
+Generates security groups for the web, app, and database tiers.

-Web security group allows HTTP/HTTPS from anywhere.
+Web security group permits HTTP/HTTPS from anywhere.

-App security group allows traffic from the web security group.
+App security group permits traffic from the web security group.

-Database security group allows traffic from the app security group.
+Database security group permits traffic from the app security group.

 Outputs security group IDs.

 Compute Module:

-Creates launch templates for web and app servers.
+Generates launch templates for web and app servers.

-Creates Auto Scaling Groups for web and app servers, placing them in the appropriate subnets.
+Creates Auto Scaling Groups for web and app servers and puts them in the correct subnets.

 Creates target groups for the ALBs.

-Outputs target group ARNs for ALB configuration.
+Outputs target group ARNs for use in ALB configuration.

 ALB Module:

 Creates a public ALB for the web tier and a private ALB for the app tier.

-Configures HTTP and HTTPS listeners (HTTPS requires a certificate).
+Configures HTTP and HTTPS listeners (HTTPS needs a certificate).

-Associates target groups with the ALBs.
+Links target groups to the ALBs.

 Outputs ALB DNS names and ARNs.